rogercyyu/cligon-url-checker/README.md

 C.L.I.G.O.N or Cligon is an acronym that stands for Check if Link Is Good Or Not.
 It is designed to check all website links inside a file.
 This program was written in Python 3.8.2.
 It will return a list of good, bad, or unknown URL statuses.
+- good urls are status code 200.
+- bad urls are status codes 400 or 404.
+- unknowns are status codes that aren't bad or good.

 ## Usage